No Fees Or Costs If No Recovery

 In a recent survey, 7 in 10 consumers stated that they considered hiring an attorney at some point during the course of their legal issue, but didn’t go through with it because they feared the price.
 Despite this, 58 percent of those surveyed stated that lawyers are worth every penny you pay them.

 At Weinstein Legal, we understand that the idea of having to pay another set of fees outright can play a major role in a victim’s decision to seek legal help.
-But when a victim of personal injury is having a hard time making ends meet, paying for medical bills and accumulating lost wages, they require the highest quality legal help and deserve their right to fair compensation for your personal injury claim.
+But when a victim of personal injury is having a hard time making ends meet, paying for medical bills, and accumulating lost wages, they require the highest quality legal help and deserve their right to fair compensation for your personal injury claim.

 Attorney contingency fees allow for this to happen.
 With contingency fees, there is no up-front payment or hourly charge.
-In fact, if the attorney is not able to win a recovery for you, you do not need to pay anything at all.
+In fact, if the contingency fee lawyer is not able to win a recovery for you, you do not need to pay anything at all.
 This arrangement allows every victim and every family, no matter their financial circumstance, access to trusted personal injury attorneys.

-To learn more about contingency fees and how a personal injury lawyer gets paid, keep reading.
+Keep reading to learn more about contingency fees and how a personal injury lawyer gets paid.

 What Is a Contingency Fee?